qyzqyz1/Data-Science-Portfolio/R Projects/R - Machine Learning/Supervised Learning Tasks/README.md

 ## [Assignment-2](https://github.com/qyzqyz1/Data-Science-Portfolio/tree/master/R%20Projects/R%20-%20Machine%20Learning/Supervised%20Learning%20Tasks/Supervised%20Learning%20Task2)
 ### Task1
-- For the `car93 data`, performed PCA on the numeric variables with interpretations of the loadings of the first couple of PCs
+- For the `car93 data`, performed **Principal Component Aanalysis (PCA)** on the numeric variables with interpretations of the loadings of the first couple of PCs
 - Used **Kaiser Criterion** to keep the suggested number of PCs
 - Further performed i) **Logistic Regression** and ii) **LDA** on the data and computed their corresponding logloss values